 Utah State Legislature Internship.
 During each winter semester, students from any academic discipline may work as interns in the Utah State Legislature.
 Students interested in legislative and public policy processes will particularly benefit from the experience.
 Participants earn 5 to 14 hours of upper-division credit and a small stipend.

 International Internships.
 The International Internship Program at the David M. Kennedy Center places students in a variety of internships with foreign governments and international institutions.
 Some of these internships are eligible for credit towards the major.

 To receive a BYU bachelor's degree a student must complete, in addition to all requirements for a specific major, the following university requirements:

-At least 30 credit hours must be earned in residence on the BYU campus in Provo as an admitted day student
+At least 30 credit hours in residence on the BYU campus in Provo as an admitted day student

 A minimum of 120 credit hours

 Students should see their college advisement center for help or information concerning the undergraduate programs.